broccolism/MadCamp_Project3/README.md

 # MadCamp_Project3
-trying to do something...with graphics tools(?)
+trying to make...with graphics tools(?)